stalniy/casl/packages/casl-mongoose/README.md

 ### Accessible Records plugin

-`accessibleRecordsPlugin` is a plugin which adds `accessibleBy` method to query and static methods of your models.
-You can add this plugin globally:
+`accessibleRecordsPlugin` is a plugin which adds `accessibleBy` method to query and static methods of mongoose models.
+We can add this plugin globally:

 ```js
 const { accessibleRecordsPlugin } = require('@casl/mongoose');